 We use voice search when we’re running to catch the train or are already behind the wheel of our car.
 We use voice search when we’re trying to sneak in a few quick errands at nearby stores between soccer practice drop-off and pick-up.
 Or we use voice search when we’re almost out the door, and we toss a last-minute request to Alexa on our smart speaker.

 In short, a lot of us use voice search when we’re already on-the-go.
 Voice search becomes the way to reach consumers immediately before they’re ready to make a purchase decision.

 And, even though many of us aren’t on-the-go like we once were right now, we’re seeing more and more states begin to reopen and people returning to work, so it’s important to prepare for a return to the normal routine.

 If you can stand out in voice search with your marketing, you can see instant results.
 In fact, surveys have found that following a local search on a mobile device, 88% of consumers will either call or visit the business within 24 hours.

 3. It’s the New Frontier

 Voice search still feels like uncharted territory for many brands.
-Some don’t know how to approach a great voice search strategy, while others don’t yet think it’s worthwhile to invest in one.
+Some don’t know how to approach a great voice search marketing strategy, while others don’t yet think it’s worthwhile to invest in one.

 Whatever the reasoning behind it may be, a lot of brands are failing when it comes to voice search.
 A recent study found that even giant brands like Target, Starbucks, and TJ Maxx were struggling to optimize their online presence for voice search.

-So, what does this mean for local businesses?
+So, what does this mean for small businesses?
 It means there’s a tremendous opportunity.
-If you can figure out your voice search strategy now, while it’s still early in the game and the competition is struggling to get their ducks in a row, you can dominate in results.
+If you can figure out your voice search marketing strategy now, while it’s still early in the game and the competition is struggling to get their ducks in a row, you can dominate in results.
 And you won’t just find yourself outpacing other local businesses – you’ll also have the chance to land ahead of those household name brands.